orangetrialtruck/orangetrialtruck.github.io/content/posts/42110-landrover-defender-chassis-v02/index.md

   enable: false
 ---

 The second version of the Land Rover Defender chassis.
-It got Ackermann steering and some changes were made to the gearbox and transmission.
+Compared to the [first version]({{< ref "/posts/42110-landrover-defender-chassis-v03" >}}), it got Ackermann steering and some changes were made to the gearbox and transmission.

 Despite all efforts, the design of the gearbox and transmission turned out to be not reliable enough; when passing over obstacles (even in low gear), it sometimes made a crackling noise.
 The weight balance was also far from ideal - the rear part of the chassis was heavier than the front.
 After adding a body, the weight balance shifted back even more.